ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/synchrotronExtensionDocumentation.rst

 Param: ``supressRequirementWarning``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The algorithm implements checking for requirements described in [1]_ in sec.
 H. "Adaptive event generator".
-If the requirements are not fulfilled that means that that the propability of generating a photon is high for given dt (higherthan 10%) this means that photons are generated possibly every timestep, which causes numerical artefacts, and the radiation is underestimeted.
+If the requirements are not fulfilled that means that that the propability of generating a photon is high for given `dt` (higher than 10%) this means that photons are generated possibly every timestep, which causes numerical artefacts, and the radiation is underestimeted.
 In that case the timestep should be reduced.
 A script is provided for calculating maximum timestep for given parameters.
 The script can be found in `lib/python/synchrotronRadiationExtension/synchrotronRequirements.py`.

 - **Type:** `bool`
 - **Default:** `false`